CongducPham/LowCostLoRaGw/README.md

 	// IMPORTANT
 	///////////////////////////////////////////////////////////////////////////////////////////////////////////
-	// please uncomment only 1 choice
 	//
-	// uncomment if your radio is an HopeRF RFM92W or RFM95W
+	// uncomment if your radio is an HopeRF RFM92W, HopeRF RFM95W, Modtronix inAir9B, NiceRF1276
-	//#define RADIO_RFM92_95
-	// uncomment if your radio is a Modtronix inAirB (the one with +20dBm features), if inAir9, leave commented
-	//#define RADIO_INAIR9B
-	// uncomment if you only know that it has 20dBm feature
+	// or you known from the circuit diagram that output use the PABOOST line instead of the RFO line
-	//#define RADIO_20DBM
+	//#define PABOOST
 	///////////////////////////////////////////////////////////////////////////////////////////////////////////

-Uncomment RADIO_RFM92_95 if you have a HopeRF RFM92W or RFM95W.
-Uncomment RADIO_INAIR9B if you have a Modtronix inAir9B (if inAir9, leave commented).
-If you have another non listed radio module, try first by leaving RADIO_20DBM commented, then see whether the packet reception is correct with a reasonably high SNR (such as 6 to 10 dB) at some meters of the gateway.
-If not, then try with RADIO_20DBM uncommented.
+Uncomment PABOOST if you have a HopeRF RFM92W or RFM95W, or a Modtronix inAir9B (if inAir9, leave commented) or a NiceRF1276.
+If you have another non listed radio module, try first by leaving PABOOST commented, then see whether the packet reception is correct with a reasonably high SNR (such as 6 to 10 dB) at some meters of the gateway.
+If not, then try with PABOOST uncommented.

 First try: a simple Ping-Pong program example
 =============================================